mjgrover/hashicorp-eval/terraform-getting-started.md

 ```

 ## Create
-In the **Create** phase you configure Terraform to manage your infrastructure.
+In the create phase you configure Terraform to manage your infrastructure.

 Create a new directory on your local machine where you will create your Terraform configuration code.